-This option checks if a thread has attempted to acquire a non-recursive mutex that it currently holds.
+This set thread-check recursive-relock [on|off] command checks if a thread has attempted to acquire a non-recursive mutex that it currently holds.
 Re-locking a non-recursive mutex results in a deadlock.
 At run-time, the debugger keeps track of each mutex in the application and the thread that currently holds each mutex.
 When a thread attempts to acquire a lock on a non-recursive mutex, the debugger checks if the thread currently holds the lock object for the mutex.
 The debugger transfers the execution control to the user and prints a warning message when this condition is detected.

-• unlock-not-own on/off
+• unlock-not-own [on|off]

-This option checks if a thread has attempted to unlock a mutex or a read-write lock that it has not acquired.
+The set thread-check unlock-not-own [on|off] command checks if a thread has attempted to unlock a mutex or a read-write lock that it has not acquired.
 The debugger transfers the execution control to the user and prints a warning message when this condition is detected.

-'''

 • mixed-sched-policy [on|off]

-'''

-This option checks if a thread is waiting (blocked) on a mutex or a read-write lock that is held by a thread with a different scheduling policy.
+The set thread-check mixed-sched-policy [on|off] command checks if a thread is waiting (blocked) on a mutex or a read-write lock that is held by a thread with a different scheduling policy.
 This is not an application error and does not always result in deadlock.
 However, it degrades the application performance.
 The debugger transfers the execution control to the user and prints a warning message when this condition is detected.